 There’s often a slight difference between men’s and women’s sizes.
 As an example, for one brand, a women’s UK 5 is a Euro 38, which measures 23.5cm.
 A men’s UK 5 is a Euro 37.5, measuring 24cm.
 Baffling, we know.
 But at the end of the day, sizing varies between brands and it’s always best to try before you buy.
 Ideally wearing socks of about the same thickness as you’ll wear on the bike.

-Below are some of our favourite cycling shoes on the market – read on after the product picks for more advice on what to look for…
+Below are some of our favourite cycling shoes on the market for both outdoor riding and indoor workouts – read on after the product picks for more advice on what to look for…

 Our pick of the best women’s cycling shoes